This

 |

 This set was part of the Call of Tempestarii Railjack update we released.
 An area that was mostly there to allow people to explore the derelict towers in the area which at times could be linked to quest-lines surrounding the dedicated Railjack experience.
-As the set is fairly small and contained, the Level Art, lighting and effects placement were all entirely done by me.
+As the set is fairly small and contained, most of the Level Art, lighting and effects placement were all entirely done by me.
 While I used some existing Orokin rooms as a start-off point, applying an infested pass on them often resulted in an entirely different level.
 This is because I wanted to make it a unique experience to see the architecture in this state.
 There are as well some levels, such as shown in the first and third image above, that were created entirely from scratch by me. |

 |